 Use of both sides is a study in the nuances of value.
 Learn more HERE.

-For the next six hours, I auditioned 42 fabrics (both sides of each) trying to get just the right mix of color, contrast, values, and feel that would be worthy of this new line by Hoffman California Fabrics.
+First and foremost, for the next six hours, I auditioned “Phoebee for Hoffman” fabrics trying to get just the right mix of color, contrast, values, and feel that would be worthy of this new line by Hoffman California Fabrics.

 Well, Electric Garden rocks!
 Vibrant color with a soft, contrasting reverse side was just the recipe I needed.
 I flipped several backgrounds to their reverse as well, so they wouldn’t compete with the bee or flowers.
 The next step was cutting out Phoebee and her flowers.